openharmony/docs/en/application-dev/media/camera-recording.md

-# Camera Recording
+# Camera Recording (ArkTS)

-Video recording is also an important function of the camera application.
-Video recording is the process of cyclic capturing of frames.
-To smooth videos, you can follow step 4 in [Camera Photographing](camera-shooting.md) to set the resolution, flash, focal length, photo quality, and rotation angle.
+As another important function of the camera application, video recording is the process of cyclic frame capture.
+To smooth video recording, you can follow step 4 in [Camera Photographing](camera-shooting.md) to set the resolution, flash, focal length, photo quality, and rotation angle.

 ## How to Develop